Pet Therapy, Mesothelioma, and Mental Health

 - Yoga and tai chi

-Talk to your oncologist about what complementary therapies they may recommend for your situation.
+Talk to your oncologist about what complementary therapies they may recommend for your situation and how they may help.
 Every patient is different and may experience varied outcomes with treatments of this nature.